Understanding Industry Lingo

 Metal Roofing Materials

 When it comes to choosing a local metal roofing contractor, you want to be sure to partner with someone who fully explains and addresses all your potential options.
+For example, if you’re debating between a metal roof vs asphalt shingles, the right contractor can make all the difference.
 Choosing a metal roof is just the beginning.

 There is a wide range of metal materials available for use when it comes to installing your roof.
 Here, we’ve taken the time to explain some of the most common metal roof materials used in Fort Wayne, IN so you can understand the pros and cons of each one.

 - Steel: Stainless steel is one of the most commonly used materials for large structures because of its strength.
 This same quality makes it a popular choice for roofing.
 Stainless Steel roofing is a high-end choice because it’s of the most durable and powerful options.
 This is our most commonly used material here at Perfect Steel Solutions.

 - Aluminum: As the third most abundant metal on Earth, aluminum makes a great material for the metal roofing industry.
 Not only does aluminum stand up to harsh weather conditions, but it’s one of the most sustainable metals in the world.

 - Copper: Copper roofing is one of the oldest options; it actually was used to cover the roof of the Pantheon over 2050 years ago.
 It is one of the most expensive elements, but still many large architectural structures, commercial buildings, and even some residential homes use copper or copper accents for its durability and beauty.